This easy Soft White Bread is a simple, classic homemade bread recipe made from scratch that is soft and easy to slice for sandwiches or toast.

 Preheat the oven to 170 degrees F. This is to let the dough rise.

 Once the oven is preheated, turn the heat off.
 Place the loaf pan inside.
-Close the door and allow to rise for about 1 hour until risen about ½” – 1” above the pan edge.
+Close the door and allow it to rise for about 1 hour until risen about ½” – 1” above the pan edge.

 Remove the loaf pan from the oven and set aside.